-The County of Los Angeles Board of Supervisors has implemented a Temporary Rent Stabilization Ordinance for eligible rental units in the unincorporated areas of Los Angeles County.
-Rent stabilization is a local law that establishes limits on rent increases and extends eviction protections.
-The ordinance will go into effect on December 20, 2018.
+The Temporary Rent Stabilization Ordinance took effect on December 20, 2018 for eligible rental units in the unincorporated areas of Los Angeles County.
+Rent stabilization is a local law that establishes limits on rent increases and extends “just cause” eviction protections.

-- Your property owner may increase your rent up to three percent per year
+- Your property owner may only increase your rent up to 3 percent within a 12-month period;

-- In some cases, property owners can submit a petition to the county to ask for permission to increase rent more than 3 percent
+- In some cases, property owners can ask and receive permission from the County to increase rent more than 3 percent;

-- Your property owner can only evict you for specific “just cause” reasons
+- Property owners can only evict you for specific “just cause” reasons;

 If you want to find out if your rental unit is eligible or have questions about the temporary Rent Stabilization Ordinance contact the Los Angeles County Department of Consumer and Business Affairs: